joseph0926/firsttx/apps/docs/content/ai/en/local-first.md

 });
 ```

-When using `version`, you must provide `initialData`.
-When the version changes, existing data is deleted and reinitialized with `initialData`.
+When the version changes, existing data is deleted.
+If `initialData` is provided, it will be used for initialization; otherwise, `null` is returned, allowing you to fetch fresh data from the server.

 ### merge function